jonspeicher/Pomade/README.markdown

 # Pomade

 Pomodoro tracking on the wrist.
-More to come, hopefully.
+Functional now, with hopefully more to come, hopefully.
 See `TODO.markdown`.

 To clone and hack: